Sorooshi/CANUS/README.md

 one new real-world dataset.
 Our results show that our proposed filter mechanism does improve results significantly and makes it competitive versus state-of-the-art algorithms.
 Attributed Networks, Community Detection, Filtered Gradient Descent, Clustering.

+- Note, While the manuscript is under the review, and if you plan to use the software or introduced data set (Movies Networks) please, contact the co-author, myself, via email: sr.shalileh@gmail.com, so that we can agree how you will cite this paper.